iOS Integration

 Overview

-This document elaborates on the integration steps of the EdgeOne client attestation SDK in an iOS project, including SDK support for importing, permission configuration, initialization, engine startup, challenge handling, and token usage in API requests.
+This document details the specific integration steps for the EdgeOne Client Authentication SDK in an iOS project, including SDK importing, permission configuration, initialization, authentication engine startup, challenge handling, and token usage in API requests.

 Note:

-Before starting integration, ensure you have read and understood the Mobile Terminal Integration Overview to learn about the basic attestation process on mobile.
+Before the integration is started, please ensure you have read and understood the Mobile Integration Overview to comprehend the basic authentication flow on mobile devices.

-Integrating the EdgeOne client attestation SDK into your iOS project is the first step.
-You can introduce the SDK through CocoaPods.
+Integrating the EdgeOne Client Authentication SDK into your iOS project is the first step.
+You can import the SDK via CocoaPods.
 Add the following content to your Podfile:

 pod install

-Before using any attestation feature, you need to initialize the EdgeOne SDK with your service domain and optional log level.
-This operation is typically executed once in your AppDelegate or at application startup.
+Before using any authentication features, you need to initialize the EdgeOne SDK using your service domain and an optional log level.
+This is typically performed once in your AppDelegate or during application launch.

 // SDK initialization

-let baseUrl = "www.example.com" // set to business domain
+basConfig.baseUrl = @"www.example.com"; // Set to the business domain

 }